bega-ekta/template-next-mui/README.md

     1. yarn install<br/>
     2. yarn dev<br/><br/>

  Also configure prettier in your IDE for code style.
-Prettier file available.
+Prettier file is available.